Botanical Garden Kolkata- Howrah Shibpur

 Plant species found in the garden

-Many of the rare plant species are being preserved in the garden since 18th century.
-The vast number of species of plants has been restored from all over the world.
+Many of the rare plant species are being preserved in the garden since the 18th century.
+A vast number of species of plants have been restored from all over the world.
 The largest palm tree refugia are found here.
-The tea herbs that are now being grown in Assam has been first developed in this garden of Howrah.
+The tea herbs that are now being grown in Assam has been first developed in the garden of Howrah.
 The rarely found trees of many other countries such as Brazil, Nepal, Java, and Penang are too found here.
-The orchid house attracts the visitors due to varieties of colourful flowers.
+The orchid house attracts visitors due to varieties of colorful flowers.
 The grassy areas are shaded by the trees like tamarind and Mango trees.

 Entry fees of Botanical Garden Kolkata

-For the huge beautiful botanical garden the entry fee is just Rs 10 for the Indians and Rs 100 for the non-Indians.
+For the huge beautiful botanical garden, the entry fee is just Rs 10 for Indians and Rs 100 for non-Indians.
 Monday is a holiday and the garden remains closed on this day.
-Otherwise it is open on all days of the weak except Monday.
+Otherwise, it is open on all days of the weak except Monday.

 Best time to visit